isam-aldarawsheh/isam-aldarawsheh-portfolio/localization/english-arabic-localization.md

 ## Editorial Principle

-Effective localization should feel like content originally written for the target audience—not a literal translation.
+Effective localization should feel like content originally written for the target audience (not a literal translation).
 My approach combines linguistic accuracy with editorial judgment, cultural awareness, and an understanding of digital search behavior.